AntonDevia/ResSwitcher/README.md

 [Русский](#resswitcher) · **English**

-Automatic screen-resolution switcher for STALCRAFT / SlatZone.
+Automatic screen-resolution switcher for StalZone.
 A background tray service (`ResSwitcher.exe`) switches to your target resolution when the game is focused and restores the system resolution on alt-tab or when the game exits.
 Configuration is done through a separate `Settings.exe` window.